DevYouriD/TestEppie/README.md

 ## Requirements

-You need to meet the requirements to run the application or to develop with the application.
+You need to meet the requirements to run the application or if you want to make changes to the project yourself.

 - Your favorite IDE;
 - Android SDK;